Screenshots may differ slightly depending on software version.

-Before exiting Design-Expert, give this a try: Go to View and select Pop-Out View.
+Before exiting, give this a try: Go to View and select Pop-Out View.

 This pushes the current graph out of its fixed Windows pane into a ‘clone’ that floats around on your screen.
 Now on the original Factors Tool right click the box next to A:Material and return it to the X1 Axis.
 Then do an Alt-Tab to bring back the clone of the previous view back on your current window.

-You can present Design-Expert outputs both ways for your audience:
+You can present Stat-Ease outputs both ways for your audience:

 Curves for each material as a function of temperature on the X1 axis, or